Personal, social, health and emotional education (PSHE) Lead in school: Miss J Middleton

-PSHE is mainly delivered through the JIGSAW scheme of work.
-Jigsaw brings together PSHE Education, emotional literacy, social skills and spiritual development in a comprehensive scheme of learning.
+At St John with St Augustine's, we teach PSHE weekly following the Jigsaw programme of study.
+The programme of study brings together PSHE Education, emotional literacy, social skills and spiritual development in a comprehensive scheme of learning.
 Teaching strategies are varied and are mindful of preferred learning styles and the need for differentiation.
-Jigsaw is a whole school approach, with all year groups working on the same theme (Puzzle) at the same time.
+Jigsaw is a whole school approach, with all year groups working on the same theme (puzzle) at the same time.

 From September 2020, it is a statutory requirement that all schools in England and Wales are teaching Relationship and Sex Education as a fundamental part of the curriculum.

 As part of implementing the RSE curriculum, schools must consult with the children, parents, staff and governors to ensure there is a general consensus on our approaches to policy and the curriculum content.

 St John with St Augustine CE Primary School will be starting their consultation process on Monday 29th June 2020, the consultation will close on the 11th September 2020.